-In big cities, the event may be held in a civic auditorium, but the more traditional venue is a brush arbor:
+In big cities, the event may be held in a civic auditorium or park, but the more traditional venue is a brush arbor:

 These structures were also used for evangelical Christian revivals in rural areas throughout the nineteenth and into the twentieth century; it is not clear whether the Christian tradition inspired the powwow or vice versa.

-Itís a good idea to use the contact information provided to confirm dates (things change), and to make double sure that it is open to the public.
-However, most powwows are open to the public, and anything thatís publicized, itís safe to assume youíre welcome. †The event will include singing, drumming, ceremonial dancing and native dress, including full ceremonial regalia (the word ďcostumeĒ is often felt to trivialize these handcrafted family heirlooms; best not to use it).
-The dancers will not mind your interest, but experience tells us that this needs saying: donít touch.
+The event will include singing, drumming, ceremonial dancing and native dress, including full ceremonial regalia (the word ďcostumeĒ is often felt to trivialize these handcrafted family heirlooms; best not to use it).
+The dancers will not mind your interest -- snuff-can jingles were meant to attract your eyes and ears -- but experience tells us that this needs saying: donít touch.
 I once heard of a visitor plucking a sacred eagle-feather from a warriorís outfit as a souvenir.
 I hope that was just a story, but itís a cautionary tale.
 The general rule is, if a dancer in a big outfit is coming your way, make room.